HermanGareis/Connect4/README.md

 # Connect4
-Connect 4 programmed in python
+Connect 4 programmed in python with AI.

 There is a 2 player version of the game and a version that includes an IA implementing the minimax algorithm